 Key takeaways

-• Hard money loans, also known as bridge loans, are secured, short-term loans often used to finance a home purchase.
+- Hard money loans are secured, short-term loans often used to finance a home purchase.

-• Real estate investors commonly rely on hard money loans to manage multiple flip projects.
-They're geared toward borrowers who need to bypass a credit check or some of the other stricter underwriting requirements of a regular mortgage.
+- Real estate investors commonly rely on hard money loans to manage multiple flip projects.

-• A hard money loan can work if you need cash quickly, but it comes at a higher interest rate compared to other types of financing.
+- Hard money loans deliver cash quickly but at a higher interest rate compared to other types of financing.

 What is a hard money loan?